flaviotsf/flaviotsf.github.io/_posts/2014-01-02-Parature-Outlook.md

 So I thought...
 Why not get those tickets inside outlook?
 To do that I created a simple Outlook Add-in that shows openend ticket items as well as their details.
-Parature's API's were not as well documented nor fully featured but I managed to get the bulk of it done.
+Parature's APIs were not very well documented at the time (seems that after Microsoft acquired them that things are getting better) nor fully featured but I managed to get what I wanted done.

 This was a huge time-saver and made sure the team didn't drop the ball on any opened item.